Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 Aider is first and foremost an interactive tool for engineers to get real work done in real code bases using a chat interface.
-Aider provides a pair programming experience where users can ask for a change and see the edits performed in real-time.
+Aider provides a pair programming UX where users can ask for a change and see the edits performed in real-time.
 Aider can also offer additional help like fixing lint or test errors, but the user is always in full interactive control.